Skip to contents

 [Stable]

 Test for association between paired samples, using one of Pearson's product moment correlation coefficient, Kendall's \(\tau\) (tau) or Spearman's \(\rho\) (rho).
-Unlike the stats version of cor.test, this function allows users to set the null to a value other than zero.
+Unlike the stats version of cor.test, this function allows users to set the null to a value other than zero and perform equivalence testing.

 z_cor_test(